Joint Life Insurance: Best Options for Couples

 Types of life insurance for couples

-There are three main types of joint life insurance policies: first-to-die joint life insurance, last-to-die joint life insurance, combined life insurance.
+There are three main types of joint life insurance policies: first-to-die policy, last-to-die policy (or second-to-die policy), and combined life insurance.

 What is joint first-to-die life insurance?